back arrow Blog

 • For easy access, a catalog of all your company’s assets, including APIs, templates, and connectors.
 Set permissions to make assets public or private using access control tools.

-• A handy web-based developer portal to administer all aspects of DreamFactory’s API management solution, whether on-premises or cloud-native.
-You can manage users, traffic, SLAs, integration flows, and more for all your APIs with a few clicks.
+• A handy web-based admin console to administer all aspects of DreamFactory's API management solution on your own infrastructure.
+You can manage users, roles, traffic, rate limits, and audit logging for all your APIs with a few clicks.

 • Real-time integration and orchestration with powerful data and application tools.
 Use the devices in the way that works best for you, with the deployment option that best fits your business needs.